tilltheis/influencer2/README.md

 Another practice project that implements an Instagram style feed.

 ## Running
+`docker-compose up` starts the database cluster that is used by the app and tests.
 `sbt run` will start the API server on http://localhost:8080.
 The supported routes can be found in the [AppRouter](src/main/scala/influencer2/http/AppRouter.scala) and [tests](/src/test/scala/influencer2).
 `sbt test` will run the test suite.